Reports 2006

 > Media coverage of projectr in HSK displayed in local paper.

-> For the young people they have established a friendship with their German partners, through the evaluation process in September we find that our young people have arranged a reunion in Scotland in December 2006.
+process in September we find that our young people have arranged a reunion in Scotland in December 2006.

 > Young people now know how easy it is to make friends outwith their own country.